adambard/learnxinyminutes-docs/awk.html.markdown

     # handle for you when you use something that needs one.
 The string you used
     # for this can be treated as a file handle, for purposes of I/O. This makes
     # it feel sort of like shell scripting, but to get the same output, the string
-    # must match exactly, so use a vaiable:
+    # must match exactly, so use a variable:

     outfile = "/tmp/foobar.txt";